On Classifying Continuous Constraint Satisfaction Problems: Introduction

+The motivation for this article was to give a convenient tool to show \ER-hardness of geometric packing.
 Unfortunately, we are only capable of encoding inequality constraints in geometric packing.
-Thus, in order to apply our techniques to geometric packing, we generalize \Cref{thm:Equality} to inequality constraints.
+Thus, in order to apply our techniques to geometric packing, we adapt \Cref{thm:Equality} to inequality constraints.
 In the following we define the \textit{convex concave inequality problem} (\CCI), which is completely analogous to \CE{} with one subtle difference.
 The constraint $f(x,y) = 0$ is replaced by $f(x,y)\geq 0$ and $g(x,y)\geq 0$.
-The \nonlinear condition is replaced by \convex and \concave conditions.
+The \nonlinear constraint $f(x,y) = 0$ is replaced by \convex and \concave conditions $f(x,y) \geq 0$ and $g(x, y) \geq 0$.